Skip to main content

 Accessing SLOs

-In Sumo Logic, select Manage Data > Monitoring, then select the SLO tab, where you can view, search, and add SLOs.
+In the SLO screen, you can view, search, and add SLOs.
 Use folders to collect, package, and manage SLOs with ease, moving SLOs as needed.

 To locate an SLO, use the search that returns a list of SLOs based on the name and description.